caiohcs/my-emacs/README.md

 ![img](./imgs/my-emacs.png)

-My configuration has 59 packages installed.
+My configuration has 62 packages installed.
 It loads fast, in my machine Doom Emacs takes around 0.6s to start, my configuration takes around 0.8s.
-I don't care much about startup time since I never close my Emacs, so I haven't tried using advanced optimizations like Byte compilation.
+I don't care much about startup time since I never close my Emacs, so I haven't tried using advanced optimizations, all I do is defer some things with use-package.

-I like Hydra-mode since it's easy to customize, so for fast navigation and quick insertions I use a Hydra.
-I tap F1 to call the Hydra body, then I can do stuff like:
+I like hydra-mode since it's easy to customize, so for fast navigation and quick insertions I use some nested hydras.
+I tap F1 to call the hydra body, then I can do stuff like:

 | Key      | Action                 |
 |-------- |---------------------- |